Band-tailed pigeon: Behavior and ecology

 This species is relatively quiet for a pigeon.
 Its voice is low-pitched and owl-like, often in two-syllable calls that rise and then fall (huu-ooh) with even spacing between calls.
 It also makes a variety of harsh squawking sounds for a variety of reasons.
 They are swift and agile fliers, allowing them to navigate through these high treetops and branches.
-When flying, they create a "wing whistle," a distinctive noise heard from many other pigeon species as well.
+When flying, they create a "wing whistle", a distinctive noise heard from many other pigeon species as well.

 It builds a rudimentary platform nest out of twigs, in which it lays one or two eggs.
 Outside the breeding season, it forms flocks, ranging up to 300 birds, often becomes nomadic, following the acorn crop or moving to lower altitudes or other areas outside its breeding range.
 They commonly congregate at and drink from mineral springs, although it is not fully understood why.

 Reproduction

-Band-tailed pigeons build nests in pairs, with the female building the nests in trees out of twigs, often closely together to form small colonies.
-Eggs are laid one at a time and occasionally in pairs.
+Band-tailed pigeons form pairs to build nests, with the female building the nests in trees out of twigs, often closely together to form small colonies.
+Usually, there is just one egg in a clutch, occasionally two; about 8% of nests have two eggs.
 The eggs hatch after around three weeks after the parents take turns incubating them.
 Adult band-tailed pigeons can raise multiple broods per year, each typically leaving the nest after 25-30 days.
+Subsequent broods may be started before the young of the previous brood has fledged; newly fledged young can be found at any time of the year, with (in North America) the majority from June to November.

-Both adult pigeons begin producing “crop milk” a few days before their eggs hatch.
-Crop milk is a nutrient-dense substance that pigeons and doves produce in the section of their lower esophagus called the crop.
-This pigeon milk is unique–chunkier and more yellow than mammalian milk–in which it contains very high levels of fats, proteins, antioxidants, and immune-enhancing substances.
-To feed their hatchlings, adult band-tailed pigeons regurgitate the crop milk into their mouths during the first few weeks of their lives.
+Both adult pigeons begin producing crop milk a few days before their eggs hatch.
+This is a nutrient-dense substance that pigeons and doves produce in the crop (a section of their lower esophagus).
+This pigeon milk is unique, more solid, and yellowish color, than mammalian milk, and contains very high levels of fats, proteins, antioxidants, and immune-enhancing substances.
+To feed their hatchlings, adult band-tailed pigeons regurgitate the crop milk into their mouths during the first few weeks of their lives, up to about 30 days.
 After this short period, the parents stop producing crop milk and start feeding their hatchlings regular softened food that is also fed by regurgitation.